-"Relatives" means the director's (a) spouse or domestic partner as defined in NY Public Health Law §2994-a and (b) ancestors, brothers and sisters (whether whole or half blood), children (whether natural or adopted), grandchildren and greatgrandchildren, and spouses and domestic partners of the director's brothers, sisters, children, grandchildren and great-grandchildren.
+"Relative" means a Director's (a) spouse, ancestors, brothers and sisters (whether whole or half blood), children (whether natural or adopted), grandchildren and great-grandchildren, and spouses of brothers, sisters, children, grandchildren and great-grandchildren; and (b) domestic partner as defined in N.Y.
+Public Health Law § 2994-a.